hal/wildfly/README.md

 # WildFly Development Images

-This repository contains scripts to run WildFly standalone images for all major WildFly version >= 10.0.0.Final.
+This repository contains scripts to build and run WildFly standalone images for all major WildFly version >= 10.0.0.Final.
 The images build on top of [quay.io/wildfly/wildfly](https://quay.io/repository/wildfly/wildfly) and are hosted at [quay.io/halconsole/wildfly](https://quay.io/repository/halconsole/wildfly).

 The images are specifically intended for development of WildFly and its components and subsystems.
 If you're looking for (Jakarta EE) application development with WildFly, the official [WildFly images](https://quay.io/organization/wildfly) might be a better match.